 - 1. Demonstrate a thorough and accurate knowledge of the subject area and of effective teaching practices. - 2.
 Teach assigned classes at scheduled time and place. - 3.
-During the first week of the semester for all courses taught, provide each student with a written statement of course requirements that follows the approved course content guide and includes the course outline, timelines, learning outcomes, major assignments and grading criteria, office hours, required textbooks and materials. - 4.
+During the first week of the semester for all courses taught, faculty will make accessible a syllabus containing course requirements that follow the approved Syllabus Template (effective January of 2015) and includes the course outline, timelines, learning outcomes, major assignments and grading criteria, office hours, required textbooks and materials. - 4.
 Conduct timely and consistent assessments of student learning achievements. - 5.
 Maintain accurate student records (enrollment, attendance and grades). - 6.
 Establish and keep posted office hours that are reasonable for student access. - 7.
 Assist, advise and mentor students in accomplishing their course and program goals. - 8.
 Use retention strategies in and out of the class to maximize student success. - 9.
 Respond effectively to consistent patterns of student complaints. - 10.
 Assign and submit grades based upon the results of evaluations and college grading policy.
 Grades must be submitted by the published date.
 Failure of any faculty to submit grades on time may be noted in the annual performance appraisal and may affect subsequent merit increases. - 11.
 Remain current with content, technology and teaching and learning strategies in the discipline. - 12.
 Maintain necessary educational credentials as described in the CCD Credentialing Plan. - 13.
 Participate in College in-service activities, faculty development programs, seminars, continuing professional education, or other professional development activities. - 14.
 Complete 30 hours of professional development per year for probationary faculty and 90 hours every five years of non-probationary faculty.
 Professional development activities must have Dean approval. - 15.
 Engage in professional & academic growth and development to encourage continuous improvement.